Pieter Gerritsz van Roestraten: Work

 An example is the Vanitas still life at the Royal Collection Trust.
 It includes several objects that invoke the vanitas meaning: a skull, a glass orb and a pocket watch.
 The book is open at a print of a laughing Democritus inscribed in Latin with lines which can be translated as: 'Everyone is sick from birth / vanity is ruining the world'.
 In the suspended glass sphere in the composition can be seen the reflection of a room and the figure of an artist looking towards the viewer, probably a self-portrait.
 Self-portraits have been identified in at least nine of van Roestraten's still lifes.

 Van Roestraten painted a number of self-portraits, four of which are preserved.
 These all show the artist holding objects that appear in his still lifes, including glassware, a clay pipe and a lemon.
-In one self-portrait he holds a very large wineglass, perhaps in reference to Bacchus or the sense of taste.
+In one self-portrait he holds a very large wine glass, perhaps in reference to Bacchus or the sense of taste.
 It may be a reference to Annibale Carracci's Boy Drinking (Cleveland Museum of Art).